 Hyderabadi Dum Ka Mutton Biryani is a mouth-watering dish popularly relished in Hyderabad.
-The Indian rice dish can be easily made with pressure cook technique and comes out as a main course dish full of flavors.
+The Indian mutton biryani can be easily made with pressure cook technique and comes out as a main course dish full of flavors.

 The non-vegetarian delight is globally famous for its unique ‘Dum’ technique.
 You must have had it outside many times.
-If you always wondered how to make it at home, we suggest you to get started with the ingredients and let the delish plan begin.
+If you always wondered how to make this mouth-watering Mutton Biryani at home, we suggest you to get started with the ingredients and let the delish plan begin.

 Mix well so that all Mutton pieces are well coated and let it marinate for 1 to 2 hours.